Key takeaways:

 Can a tenant install security cameras?

 Whether a tenant can install security cameras depends on the lease agreement and property management’s policies.
-Many tenants are allowed to install their own security measures as long as they are not permanent fixtures.
+Many tenants can install their security measures as long as they are not permanent fixtures.

 With that said, some tenants must obtain permission before installing any security devices, especially if the installation involves drilling or altering the property.
 In other cases, property managers may prefer to handle the installation themselves to maintain uniformity and ensure compliance with local laws.